BhavikVisionGit/Fiberneo-Documents/Fiberneo-Document/Deployment-Doc/11_Sep_2025_Deployment_Doc.md

 #   mysql -u '' -p'' fiberneo < /path/to/FIBERNEO_WITHOUT_DATA.sql
 ```

-### Step 3: Secret Manager Configuration
+#### Step 3: Secret Manager Configuration {#step-3-secret-manager-configuration}

-**Vault Secret Manager Configuration:**

-1. Get svc of vault from vault namespace and make port forward to 8200 for accessing the vault UI
+1. Get svc of Vault from `vault` namespace and port-forward to 8200 to access the Vault UI.
-2. Login with the username and token from the vault secret manager
+2. Login with the username and token from the Vault Secret Manager.
-3. **Create secret in Vault Secret Manager with name: `fiberneo`** (i.e: kv/data/fiberneo (path of keyvalue of secret manager)) if exists then leave it as it is just check the secret value and update the values
+3. Create secret in Vault Secret Manager with name: `fiberneo` (path `kv/data/fiberneo`).
+If it exists, verify and update values.

-4. **⚠️ Important: Decrypt and update these values before creating the secret:**
+4. Important: Decrypt and update values before creating the secret.

-**First, setup the crypto environment:**
+**Setup crypto environment:**

 ```bash
 # Unzip the Crypto.zip file
 unzip Crypto.zip